wanghaisheng/heytcm-docs/src/content/docs/guides/editing-the-grid.md

 ---
 title: "Editing the Grid"
-description: "How to adjust the field or grid in OpenMarch to meet your ensemble's needs"
+description: "How to adjust the field or grid in HeyTCM to meet your ensemble's needs"
 ---

-OpenMarch allows designers to make their own field with whatever measurements and specifications they want, as long as it's a rectangle.
+HeyTCM allows designers to make their own field with whatever measurements and specifications they want, as long as it's a rectangle.
 Designers can write for football field, indoor floors, or any other rectangular performance surface.

 > Note that in this guide, "field" and "grid" are used interchangeably.